jyyulab/redeconv/README.md

 ## Funding Information

-This work was supported in part by National Institutes of Health grants R01GM134382 (to J.Yu), U01CA264610 (to J.Yu) and by the American Lebanese Syrian Associated Charities.
-Note: the content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+This work was supported in part by National Institutes of Health grants R01GM134382, U01CA264610, and U01CA281868 and by the American Lebanese Syrian Associated Charities.

 ## Contact